Event Horizons

 Commercial Software

 The following software is some of what we use in the course of our business.
-Some is still available from their respective producers and has our recommendation.
+Some are still available from their respective producers and have our recommendation.
 If you have any questions about the software and would like our opinion, then please do not hesitate to send an e-mail query.

 TraxMaker by MicroCode Engineering.
 A simple-to-use, yet powerful Windows-based Schematic-capture and PCB layout utility.
 We currently use use the schematic capture for its easy-to-use simulation capability.
 The PCB layout is also easy, yet has plenty of capabilities for smaller projects, including a decent Auto-Router.
 Integrates well with many schematic capture programs.
 Doesn't have as many features as OrCAD PCB, but has a fraction of the learning curve and requires less than five percent of OrCAD's six thousand plus U.S. Dollars to acquire.